hgoldstein95/MIPS-Converter/README.md

 | OP    | RS   |  RT | IMM |

 ## Disclaimer
 This is simply a test tool I threw together for one of my classes.
 I make no guarantees that it does not have bugs.
-Also, this has **not** been tested with BRANCH operations yet.